Usability Testing – The Complete Guide

 Prototyping stage

-Solving major usability problems or even minor errors on already running web pages or app that users have already started downloading may get quite pricey.
+Solving major usability problems or even minor errors on already running web pages or apps that users have already started downloading may get quite pricey.
 Therefore, it’s important to test early.
 Do several rounds of usability tests on your interactive prototypes before handing them out to the developers.

-Usability testing of prototypes will ensure that your designs are user-friendly enough and everything works smoothly from the start.
+Usability testing prototypes will ensure that your designs are user-friendly enough and everything works smoothly from the start.

 Try usability testing with UXtweak

-The only user research tool you need to test the usability of your product - from prototype to production, app or website.
+The only tool you need to test the usability of your product - from prototypes to production

 Try usability testing with UXtweak